denkspuren/BitboardC4/BitboardDesign.md

 }
 ~~~

-Per direction the routine needs one assignment, two shifts, two binary
-and-operations, one multiplication, and a comparison, i.e. seven operations
-which relate to almost seven byte code instructions on the JVM.
-A full evaluation considering all four directions requires four times that
-much, that is 4 x 7 = 28 instructions.
-Including the instructions required
-for the for-statement, we might end up with about 40 instructions altogether.
+Per direction the routine needs one assignment, two shifts, two binary AND-operations, one multiplication, and a comparison, i.e. seven operations which relate to almost seven machine code or byte code instructions.
+A full evaluation considering all four directions requires four times that much, that is 4 x 7 = 28 instructions.
+Including the instructions required for the `for`-statement, we might end up with 30-something instructions altogether.

-On a machine crunching 2 billion instructions per second, we can run
-50 million checks of `isWin` per second.
+On a machine crunching 2 billion instructions per second, we can run 50 million checks of `isWin` per second (assuming 40 instructions per check).
+That's quite a number.

 ### A Generator to List Moves